ngx-formly/ngx-formly/demo/src/app/guides/custom-formly-field.md

   - PrimeNG

-## Creating a Custom Template
+## Creating a Custom Type

-Creating a custom template is quite easy, but also very flexible.
+Creating a custom type is quite easy, but also very flexible.
 The following example shows how we can create a simple input type:

 The live example can be found in stackblitz: [demo](https://stackblitz.com/edit/ngx-formly-custom-template)

-1. Defining the Field Type class and its template:
+1. ### Defining the Field Type class and its template:

   First you have to create a component representing the field which extends `FieldType` class.